hds-sandbox/GWAS_course/README.md

 # GWAS with the Genomics Sandbox

 Repository for the GWAS with the genomics Sandbox.
+Tutorials can be found under the `Notebooks` folder.

 This course introduces and applies bioinformatic tools to perform a whole population genomics analysis.

-This workshop is based on the materials from *A tutorial on conducting genome-wide association studies: Quality control and statistical analysis*: https://pmc.ncbi.nlm.nih.gov/articles/PMC6001694/
+This workshop is based on the materials from *A tutorial on conducting genome-wide association studies: Quality control and statistical analysis*: https://pmc.ncbi.nlm.nih.gov/articles/PMC6001694/.

 ### Goals:
 - Learn and explain fundamental population genetics concepts, applying them during data analysis.